rows/desktop_context_menu/README.md

 A package that spawns a context menu at the mouse coordinates.

-Available for Windows and MacOS.
+Available for MacOS and Windows.

 | MacOS  |  Windows  |
 | ------------------- | ------------------- |